mmoessler/illustration-statistical-concepts/README.md

 ## Sampling properties of OLS estimator

-The illustrations below shows the sampling properties of the OLS estimator as estimator for the slope coefficient $\beta_1$ in a simple linear regression model, i.e., based on a sample of size $N$ of the following statistical model,
+The illustrations below shows the sampling properties of the OLS estimator as estimator for the slope coefficient $\beta_1$ in the following simple linear regerssion model,

 $$
 \begin{align*}